Iowa Fence Laws: Partition Fences, Liability, & Cost Sharing

 Livestock Trespass and Fence Maintenance Liability

-However, under IA Code Chapter 169C, a livestock owner may avoid liability if the escape occurred through a partition fence that the other landowner failed to maintain as required under Chapter 359A.
+Iowa generally follows a fence-in approach for livestock liability.
+Livestock owners are usually responsible for damages caused by animals that escape their property.ย However, under IA Code Chapter 169C, a livestock owner may avoid liability if the escape occurred through a partition fence that the other landowner failed to maintain as required under Chapter 359A.

 Property Lines, Fence Lines, and Boundary by Acquiescence

-If both landowners recognize and treat a fence as the boundary for 10 consecutive years, that fence line may become the legal property line—even if a later survey shows otherwise.
+In Iowa, a fence line can become the legal boundary through boundary by acquiescence.ย If both landowners recognize and treat a fence as the boundary for 10 consecutive years, that fence line may become the legal property lineโ€”even if a later survey shows otherwise.ย Because of this risk, building a fence without a survey can permanently affect property boundaries.

 Local Fence Ordinances and Permits